VisualOverload: Probing Visual Understanding of VLMs in Really Dense Scenes: The Benchmark

-Existing VQA benchmarks underestimate the true difficulty of visual reasoning.
-They rely on low-resolution images, recycled content, and automatically generated questions that encourage shallow pattern matching rather than genuine scene understanding.
+Many existing VQA datasets underestimate the true difficulty of visual reasoning and may probe only for shallow pattern matching rather than genuine scene understanding.
+Furthermore, they often rely on low-resolution images, recycled content, and automatically generated questions.
 Our benchmark is intentionally designed to correct these shortcomings and to set a higher standard for evaluation.
-Its distinguishing features are: \begin{itemize} \item \textbf{High-resolution, dense images.} We collect detailed images of complex scenes, enabling questions that demand fine-grained perception and long-range reasoning.
-Unlike prior benchmarks, which often reduce vision to global features, our dataset forces models to engage with the full richness of the scene. \item \textbf{Manual annotation.} All questions are crafted by human annotators.
+Its distinguishing features are: \begin{itemize} \item \textbf{Dense scenes in high-resolution images.} We collect detailed images of complex scenes, enabling questions that demand fine-grained perception and long-range reasoning.
+Unlike prior benchmarks, which often reduce vision to global features, our dataset forces models to engage with the full richness of the scene--naturally, this is correlated with high-resolution. \item \textbf{Manual annotation.} All questions are crafted by human annotators.
 Automated pipelines used in other datasets may scale cheaply, but they also introduce biases, trivial patterns, and low-quality queries.
 Our human-centered approach ensures natural, challenging, and unbiased evaluation. \item \textbf{Fresh image data.} Rather than recycling existing dataset sources, we provide entirely new images.
 This prevents leakage from pretraining corpora and eliminates the domain biases that plague benchmarks built from reused datasets. \item \textbf{Public domain licensing.} Every image is sourced from the public domain, removing legal barriers that limit distribution or usage.
 Unlike benchmarks with restrictive or unclear licensing due to web crawling, ours is openly and universally accessible. \end{itemize}

 In sum, where existing benchmarks compromise on difficulty, reliability, or ethics, our dataset sets a new bar: more challenging, more trustworthy, and more responsible.
-It is not simply another addition to the landscape, but a necessary corrective to the limitations of current VQA evaluation.